jackmleitch/rust-ml-inference/README.md

 ```rs
 cargo run -- -p "page 1" -p "page 2" ... -p "page n"
 ```
+For example, `cargo run -- -p rust -p python -p "Graydon Hoare"` return summaries return summaries for rust, python, and Graydon Hoare (the creator of rust!).
 Note you do not have to run `cargo build` and can just run `run` directly and it will still build the binaries.
 The nitial code for this section was taken and adapted from Noah Gift's [rust mlops template](https://github.com/noahgift/rust-mlops-template).